 Married Filing Separately-Special Rules 50% of MFJ Standard deduction.
 Tax brackets.
-Home mortgage interest limits.
 AMT exemptions.
 Net capital loss deduction (\$1,500).
-Income limits 50% of MFJ Credit for Other Dependents.
+Exclusion of gain on home sale.
+Home mortgage interest limits.
+Dependent care benefits exclusion (\$2,500).
+Income limits 50% of MFJ Child Tax Credit.
+Credit for Other Dependents.
 Retirement Savings Contributions Credit.
-Credits disallowed Earned Income Credit.
+Credits disallowed Earned Income Credit in most cases.
 Elderly or Disabled Credit unless spouses lived apart all year.
 Child and Dependent Care Credit in most cases.
 Adoption Expense Credit or exclusion in most cases.
 Education benefits disallowed Education credits.
-Exclusion for U.S. bond interest.
+U.S. Savings Bond interest exclusion.
 Student loan interest deduction.
 IRAs If the taxpayer or spouse is covered by an employer retirement plan, contributions are phased out at AGI of \$10,000 unless the spouses lived apart all year.
 If the spouses did not live together at any time during the year, they are considered as Single for purposes of the phaseout rule.
-Social Security If the spouses lived together at any time during the year, up to 85% of all benefits are included in income.
-If the spouses did not live together at any time during the year, up to 85% of benefits over \$25,000 are included in income.
+Social Security Base amount to calculate taxable benefits: • \$25,000 if spouses lived apart for the entire year. • \$0 if the spouses lived together at any time during the year.
 Rental Real Estate Losses Special loss allowance is \$12,500 reduced at modified AGI over \$50,000.
 No special loss allowance if spouses lived together at any time during the year.

-Any taxpayer that was married at the end of 2020 can file as MFS.
+Any taxpayer that was married at the end of 2024 can file as MFS.
 Generally, you will pay more tax by filing MFS.